castier1/debugger-Project/README.md

 Par exemple:
 ```
 analyze >>> help
 	help     to show this message
 	extit    to quit this interface
 	run      to run the program
 	signal   to print the last signal received
 	PID      to print the PID
 	PPID     to print the Parent PID
 	GID      to print the GID
 	PGID     to print the Parent GID
 	pwd      to print the absolute path of the program to analyse
 	file     to print the name of the source code file
 	meta     to print all the metadata of the file to analyse (type, mode, owner, size, time)
 	file     to print the list of all the dynamic librairies loaded
 	fd       to print all the file descriptor opened
 	func     to print all the function of the program to analyse
 	dump [<func>]    to dump all the program or just a given function (need objdump)
 	syscall [all]    to check if there is a syscall at the time
                         (if 'all' option, then run and print all the syscall of the program)
 	next     to jump to the next syscall instruction
 	locate <func>    to print the location (file and line) of a given function (need addr2line)
 	stack    to print the state of the program-to-analyse's stack (need sudo rights)
 	gvar     to print all the global data in the program
+	bp list	 to print all the breakpoints created
+	bp add <func>    to create a breakpoint at a function
+	bp rm <num>      to remove a breakpoint at a function (see 'bp list' for <num>)
 analyse >>> PID
 	 71776
 analyse >>> PPID